Tailormap/tailormap-api/README.md

 ### Profiles

-Some Maven profiles are defined:
+Some Maven (platform specific) profiles are defined:

 * **macos**
     - Sets specific properties for MacOS such as skipping the docker part of the build
     - Activated automagically
+* **openbsd**
+  - Sets specific properties for OpenBSD such as skipping the docker part of the build
+  - Activated automagically
 * **windows**
     - Sets specific properties for Windows such as skipping the docker part of the build
     - Activated automagically
 * **release**
     - Release specific configuration
-    - Activated automagically
+    - Activated automagically during Maven release procedure
 * **developing**
     - Sets specific properties for use in the IDE such as disabling docker build and QA
     - Activated using the flag `-Pdeveloping` or checking the option in your IDE
 * **qa-skip**
     - Will skip any "QA" Maven plugins defined with a defined `skip` element
     - Activated using flag `-DskipQA=true`

+**Note:** The platform specific profiles (`macos`,`openbsd` and `windows`) cannot be used to create releases.

 ## QA